peakflames/mogzi/docs/project_plan.md

 ### Short-term Goals (Phase 1 Completion)

-With the `execute_command` tool now implemented, the following tasks are required to complete Phase 1, listed in order of priority:
+With the file permission checks now implemented, only one task is required to complete Phase 1:

-1.  **Implement File Permission Checks (TOR-3.3)**: Enhance all file system tools (`write_to_file`, `replace_in_file`) to proactively check for and respect user and file system permissions before attempting operations.
-This is the next critical security feature.
-2.  **Improve Graceful Error Handling (TOR-8.2)**: Refine error handling mechanisms across the application to ensure failures are handled gracefully, preventing data loss and providing clear, actionable feedback to the user.
+1.  **Improve Graceful Error Handling (TOR-8.2)**: Refine error handling mechanisms across the application to ensure failures are handled gracefully, preventing data loss and providing clear, actionable feedback to the user.

 ### Medium-term Goals (Phase 2-3)
 1. Develop comprehensive test suites for each implemented requirement